hoangduytranuk/blender_manual/blender_docs/manual/troubleshooting/gpu.rst

 =======

 Laptops often have two GPUs for power saving purposes.
-One slower onboard GPU (typically Intel) and one faster dedicated GPU for better performance (AMD or NVIDIA).
+One slower onboard GPU (typically Intel) and one faster dedicated GPU for a better performance (AMD or NVIDIA).

-For best performance the dedicated GPU should be used for Blender.
+For the best performance the dedicated GPU should be used for Blender.
 Which GPU to use for which application can be configured in your graphics driver settings.

 If there is a graphics glitch specific to the onboard GPU, then using the dedicated GPU can also help avoid that.